-In regulatory terms, Lloyd's holds comfortable capital surpluses in both its year-end market-wide regulatory solvency ratio of 177% and central solvency ratio of 388%.
-We expect that Lloyd's will maintain strong coverage levels throughout 2022-2023.
+In regulatory terms, Lloyd's holds comfortable capital surpluses in both its half-year 2022 market-wide regulatory solvency ratio of 179% and central solvency ratio of 395%.
+We expect that negative earnings will weaken Lloyd's fixed-charge coverage levels in 2022, but we anticipate coverage will recover with improvement in earnings in 2023.
 In recent years, Lloyd's has acted quickly to address large claims events by accelerating capital collection from members.
 Should another significant claims event occur, like the 2017 hurricanes or COVID-19, we expect management will again seek to quickly address any capital shortfalls.
 For example, it purchased a reinsurance cover to protect the capital position of the central fund.

-Chart 4 Although Lloyd's Central Solvency Ratio Is Stronger Than Peers', Its Market Wide Solvency Ratio Is Lower
+Chart 4 Although Lloyd's Central Solvency Ratio Is Stronger Than Peers', Its Market Wide Solvency Ratio Is Lower At H1 2022

+H1--First half.
+SCR--Solvency capital requirement.
 Source: S&P Global Ratings.
 Copyright © 2022 by Standard & Poor's Financial Services LLC.
 All rights reserved.
 Not all the capital held by the corporation is fungible--only the central fund and corporation assets are available to pay all claims.
 However, this risk is offset by the corporation's strong history of managing capital appropriately at the syndicate level.
 The most recent central fund loss was from the 2007 year of account.
-It has also proved its ability to ask the market to recapitalize, as demonstrated in 2017 when the market injected £3 billion following hurricanes Harvey, Irma, and Maria; and in 2020, when it injected a further £3.5 billion following COVID-19 losses.
+Lloyd's has also proved its ability to ask the market to recapitalize, as demonstrated in 2017 when the market injected £3 billion following hurricanes Harvey, Irma, and Maria; and in 2020, when it injected a further £3.5 billion following pandemic-related losses.

-Lloyd's has a fairly conservative approach to investments and, as such, we expect future returns on investment to be relatively muted.
-According to our base-case scenario, Lloyd's will see net investment income of about 2% over the next two years.
-This reduction in yield reflects both the continuing low-interest-rate environment and Lloyd's reduction of risk in the investment portfolio backing its central fund in 2020.
+Lloyd's has a fairly conservative approach to investments and, as such, we expect future returns to increase marginally reflecting the increasing interest rate environment.
+According to our base-case scenario, Lloyd's will see net investment income of about 2.0%-2.3% over the next two years.
 Its recently launched investment platform may provide an opportunity to reduce investment expense and increase returns.

 Lloyd's holds minimal levels of leverage.
 It has subordinated debt of £796 million and £300 million of senior notes (which do not qualify as capital in our model).
 These comprise just over 3% of the market's capital.
-We do not expect Lloyd's capital structure to change significantly over the next two-to-three years.
+We do not expect Lloyd's capital structure to change significantly over the next two to three years.

-Capital Structure And Equity Content Issuer Amount (Mil. £) Coupon Issue Date Maturity Date Equity Content ISIN Senior Society of Lloyd's 60.0 0.0 2,020.0 2,030.0 No equity content Private placement Society of Lloyd's 40.0 0.0 2,020.0 2,031.0 No equity content Private placement Society of Lloyd's 70.0 0.0 2,020.0 2,035.0 No equity content Private placement Society of Lloyd's 130.0 0.0 2,020.0 2,045.0 No equity content Private placement Subordinated Society of Lloyd's 300.0 0.0 2,017.0 2,047.0 Intermediate equity content XS1558089261 Society of Lloyd's 500.0 0.0 2,014.0 2,024.0 No equity content XS1130913558
+Capital Structure And Equity Content Issuer Amount (Mil. £) Coupon (%) Issue Date Maturity Date Equity Content ISIN Senior Society of Lloyd's 60 2.48 2020 2030 No equity content Private placement Society of Lloyd's 40 2.48 2020 2031 No equity content Private placement Society of Lloyd's 70 2.61 2020 2035 No equity content Private placement Society of Lloyd's 130 2.81 2020 2045 No equity content Private placement Subordinated Society of Lloyd's 300 4.875 2017 2047 Intermediate equity content XS1558089261 Society of Lloyd's 500 4.75 2014 2024 No equity content XS1130913558